Critic's Notebook: Harry Dean Stanton, a Zen Cowboy Who Said Everything by Saying Nothing

 Arguably Stanton's finest detour into Lynch's mind-bending twilight zone has been his deadpan performance as Carl Rodd in in Twin Peaks: Fire Walk With Me (1997), which he reprised this year in the triumphantly bizarre reboot of Twin Peaks on Showtime.
 Carl is a straight-talking everyman who has seen enough weirdness not to feel tempted anymore by darkness on the edge of town: "I've already gone places, I just want to stay where I am."

 Still working deep into his eighties, Stanton enjoyed some of the fringe benefits of elder statesman kudos in his final decade.
 Swiss director Sophie Huber's enchanting but elusive documentary portrait Harry Dean Stanton: Partly Fiction (2013) stands as a fittingly gnomic epitaph, immortalizing the aging star's geologically rugged face in luminous monochrome, like a living Ansel Adams landscape photo.
-Huber also captures Stanton singing to camera in several intimate, beautifully tender performances that recall Cash's final, pockmarked, pared-down recordings.
+Huber also captures Stanton singing to camera in several intimate, beautifully tender performances that recall Johnny Cash's final, pockmarked, pared-down recordings.

 Stanton's last leading role came in the quirky independent feature Lucky from actor-turned-director John Carroll Lynch (no relation to David), which premiered at the SXSW Festival in March.
 Wizened as a dry twig and clearly in fragile health, the 90-year-old veteran fully inhabits the title character, a chain-smoking old curmudgeon facing up to his own mortality with beatific calm in a backwater desert town.
-David Lynch plays a supporting role, leading a hefty shot of absurd comedy and meta-textual resonance.
+David Lynch plays a supporting role, lending a hefty shot of absurd comedy and meta-textual resonance.
 Elegiac in tone but full of warmth and humor, Lucky feels almost like a planned memorial, a bittersweet lap of honor.
 Stanton knew what was coming.

 Stanton left a huge dent in the American landscape with just a handful of starring roles, dozens of memorable cameos and an alluring Zen Cowboy attitude that struck a universal chord far beyond his own screen fame.
 In later life, when strangers recognized him but could not quite place his face, he would tell them he was a retired astronaut.
 Which, on some level, he was.